reskillamericans/website/content/learn-more/_index.md

 {{% metric src=build.png %}}
 ### 16 Projects
-Our participants built 16 full stack projects working on crossfunctional teams of developers and designers.
+Our participants built 16 full stack projects working on cross-functional teams of developers and designers.
 {{% /metric %}}